-On the other hand the fillings $f=\frac{6}{3 \times 3},\frac{7}{3 \times 3}$ correspond to Fock states where the particles condense into clusters, since they cannot stay seperated from each other as there is not enough free space in the system.
-For $f=\frac{6}{3 \times 3}$ the Euler is $\chi=3$, being equal to the number of clusters, as can be seen by the two Fock states in Fig. \ref{fig2}.
-We remark that there are no closed vertex lines(cycles) in the clusters, which are either single particles or a line comprising of four particles.
+On the other hand, the fillings $f=\frac{6}{3 \times 3},\frac{7}{3 \times 3}$ give Fock states where the particles cannot stay apart from each other, as there is not enough free space in the system and consequently they condense into clusters.
+For $f=\frac{6}{3 \times 3}$ the Euler number is $\chi=3$ (see figure \ref{fig1}), coinciding with the number of clusters in the Fock states, as can be seen in figure \ref{fig2}.
+The clusters consist of two single particles and a structure consisting of four adjacent particles with no closed vertex lines(cycles).
 All three clusters have $\chi=1$ resulting in total Euler $\chi=3$ for each of the two Fock states.
-A linear superposition of these two Fock states forms the quantum phase with $\chi=3$ observed in Fig. \ref{fig1}a for $f=\frac{6}{3 \times 3}$ at large U. Another interesting feature of $f=\frac{6}{3 \times 3}$ is an extra plateau at $\chi=2$ shown in Fig. \ref{fig1}a.
-This phase corresponds to particle structures with two clusters, which contain one to five particles each with no cycles, as shown in Fig. \ref{fig2}.
-A case where the Euler number is not equal to the number of clusters is the filling $f=\frac{7}{3 \times 3}$, which as shown in Fig. \ref{fig1}a, gives a quantum phase with $\chi=1$ for strong U. As shown in Fig. \ref{fig2} the corresponding Fock states contain either one cluster with all seven particles condensed into a line cluster or two clusters comprising of a single particle with $\chi_{1}=1$ and a structure with one cycle with $\chi_{2}=0$, giving the total Euler, $\chi_{1}+\chi_{2}=1$.
-We notice that the different Fock states follow the same topology, since a line cluster is topologically equivalent to a single particle and the cluster with one cycle can always be shrunken down topologically to an empty site, so that the Fock states can be smoothly deformed between each other.
+A linear superposition of these two Fock states gives the quantum phase with $\chi=3$ shown in figure \ref{fig1}a for $f=\frac{6}{3 \times 3}$ at large U. Another interesting feature of $f=\frac{6}{3 \times 3}$ is an extra plateau at $\chi=2$ shown in figure \ref{fig1}a.
+As shown in figure \ref{fig2} this phase corresponds to particle structures with two clusters, containing one to five adjacent particles with no cycles.
+A case where the Euler number does not coincide with the number of clusters is the filling $f=\frac{7}{3 \times 3}$, which as shown in figure \ref{fig1}a, gives a quantum phase with $\chi=1$ for strong U. As shown in figure \ref{fig2} the corresponding Fock states contain a variable number of clusters, either a single cluster with all seven particles condensed, or two clusters consisting of a single particle with $\chi_{1}=1$ and a structure with one cycle with $\chi_{2}=0$, giving the total Euler, $\chi_{1}+\chi_{2}=1$.
+We notice that the different Fock states follow the same topology, since a line cluster is topologically equivalent to a single particle and the cluster with one cycle can always be shrunken down topologically to an empty site, so that the two Fock states for $f=\frac{7}{3 \times 3}$ can be smoothly deformed between each other.
 This property hints a topological character for the quantum phases characterized by the integer values of the Euler\cite{excited}.